usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/DITAP Participant Guide Module 4.md

 The focus is on transparency, collaboration, and outcomes throughout the contract lifecycle.

-### Learning Objectives
+### Learning objectives

 By the end of this module, you will be able to:

-* Explain the role of product ownership in agile delivery and how it supports post-award success.
+* Explain the role of product ownership in agile delivery and how it supports post-award success
-* Describe how product owners, CORs, and vendors collaborate using agile tools and team rituals.
+* Describe how product owners, CORs, and vendors collaborate using agile tools and team rituals
-* Identify agile performance metrics that go beyond compliance to measure true delivery value.
+* Identify agile performance metrics that go beyond compliance to measure true delivery value
-* Compare traditional and agile performance measurement methods, including QASP alternatives and real-time metrics.
+* Compare traditional and agile performance measurement methods, including QASP alternatives and real-time metrics
-* Outline strategies to launch a new digital services contract with the right people, tools, and processes in place.
+* Outline strategies to launch a new digital services contract with the right people, tools, and processes in place
-  Recognize early signs of delivery issues and explain approaches to address performance concerns in agile environments.
+  Recognize early signs of delivery issues and explain approaches to address performance concerns in agile environments

-### Connection to Overall DITAP Program
+### Connection to overall DITAP program

 In this module, you will focus on applying Agile principles to procurement, supporting the DITAP competency areas of Agile digital service delivery management, oversight, performance measurement principles, and problem resolution.
 It aligns with the broader goals of the DITAP program by reinforcing the shift from traditional, process-heavy procurement toward a more adaptive, outcome-driven approach that supports digital service delivery.

 This session builds on prior learning from Module 3 which focuses on acquisition strategy, preparation and evaluation , and prepares you for upcoming topics in Module 5, such as professional growth and leadership.
 It helps bridge the gap between theory and application by introducing how each role contributes to building a team charter, and how to conduct a tabletop exercise in case of a cloud security breach.

-## Module Activities
+## Module activities

-1. ### Activity: Who Does What?
-Agile Role Round Robin (45-50 minutes)
+1. ### Activity: Who does what?
+Agile role round robin (45-50 minutes)

 * **Purpose**: We’ll explore real-world decision-making that occurs across agile roles during delivery \- especially between federal and vendor team members.
 You will practice thinking critically about who owns what in agile delivery and where the role boundaries blur.
 * **Expected Outcomes**: You will be able to delineate the agile roles and responsibilities across the team.